Language selection

 Exports

-• Products destined for the United States accounted for 75% of the total domestic exports of unwrought, powder or semi-manufactured PGMs.
-Switzerland accounted for 25% of the other domestic exports and nine other countries imported the remainder.
+• Products destined for the United States accounted for 77% of the total value of domestic exports of unwrought, powder or semi-manufactured PGMs.
+Switzerland accounted for 22%, and five other countries account for the remaining 1%.

-• Quebec exported 92% of the value of all Canadian domestic exports of these products, worth $601 million, and Ontario exported 8% of domestic exports, worth $52 million.
+• Quebec exported 89% of the value of Canadian domestic exports of these products, worth $454 million, and Ontario exported 10%, worth $53 million.

 Imports